 If you have gone through the specifications of any car, there is one parameter always mentioned alongside body dimensions, its called wheelbase.
-The wheelbase is given significant importance in various markets since it is the principal factor that defines the vehicle segments.
+The wheelbase is given significant importance in various markets since it is the principal factor that defines the classification of vehicle segments.

 So what exactly is wheelbase?

 Wheelbase is simply the distance between a car’s front and rear wheels.
 Length, on the other hand, is calculated from the foremost point to the rearmost point of the car.
-Wheelbase is measured from the centre of the wheels and serves as an indication of the level of cabin space for the given external size.
+Wheelbase is measured from the center of the wheels and serves as an indication of the level of cabin space for the given external size.

 The above image is of 6th generation Honda City, which has a length of 4,442mm and has a wheelbase of 2,600mm.
 The measurement of wheelbase gives a pretty good idea of the spaciousness of vehicle’s cabin.